thebernardlim/til/Exams/DP-201/Notes.md

     - Task preemption for fair usage for all users
     - Table Access Control - Restrict access to data to right people

-- Both clusteres can have credential passthrough - AD
+- Both clusters can have credential passthrough - AD
+- Cluster retention period : 30 days after termination

 ### Security
 - To access APIs, use access tokens